nizwant/cloud_computing_project/README.md

 # Cloud-project

 ### Project description
-There is no official description of the project in our group, so I will try to create one based on lectures and guidelines from previous years.
+There is official description of the project in our group but it is lackluster, so I will try to create a better one based on lectures and guidelines from previous years.

+General requirements:

+- UI
+- Storage
+- Terraform
+- Large scale assumption
+- Rather Paas or Serverless than IaaS
+- Queue (optional)
+- Unit tests (optional)
+- CI/CD (optional)
+- Monitoring (optional)

+We have to deliver an report and a presentation plan.
+Deadline is due 21.04.
+Report should contain:

+- Diagram with (micro)services and their connections
+- Design APIs (REST, RPC, GraphQL, …)
+- Storage characteristics
+  - Structured / unstructured
+  - SQL / NoSQL
+  - Strong / Eventual Consistency
+  - Amount of Data
+  - Read only / Read & Write
+  - …
+- Terraform (working)
+- SLA, SLO, SLI

 ### Products and services we might use